f3k-freek/ing2ofx-docker/README.md

 # ing2ofx-docker

 This fork of [ing2ofx](https://github.com/chmistry/ing2ofx/) adds Docker support and an automated script for processing multiple ING CSV files.
 The script automatically finds all 'ING CSV' files in the `/input` directory, converts them to OFX format, and outputs them to the `/ofx` directory.
+These OFX files can then be used in a program like GnuCash (www.gucash.org).

 ## Prerequisites